Shakil-ahd/Shakil-ahd/README.md

 # 👋 Hey, I'm Shakil Ahmed!

-🎯 **Aspiring Flutter Developer** with a passion for building beautiful, scalable, and real-world mobile apps.
-Always curious and hungry to learn!
+🎯 **Flutter Developer** passionate about building beautiful and efficient mobile apps.

 ---

 ## 🧠 About Me

+I’m passionate about building mobile apps with Flutter.
+I enjoy crafting smooth, user-friendly experiences that perform well.
+If you're looking for a developer to bring your app ideas to life, let's collaborate!

 - 🛠️ **Tech Stack:** Flutter, Dart, Firebase, REST APIs
-- 📚 **Currently Learning:** State Management using `Provider`
+- 📚 **Currently Learning:** Advanced state management with `Provider`
-- 🤝 **Looking to Collaborate:** Flutter and Firebase-based mobile projects
-- 📬 **Reach Me At:** shakilahmed.of@gmail.com
+- 📬 **Contact:** shakilahmed.of@gmail.com
-- 🎉 **Fun Fact:** I enjoy exploring UI/UX and bringing ideas to life with Flutter!

 ---

-> 🌱 *“Grow consistently.
-Build confidently.”*
+> 🌱 *"Let's build something amazing!"*

 <!---
 Shakil-ahd/Shakil-ahd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.